 When not doing my own research, I am also very passionate about getting our younger generations engaged in scientific endeavors.
-Prior to working at Rutgers I spent several years working in the Philadelphia Public School District supplementing science curriculum with hands-on activities, and running science summer camps for all age groups.
-I also served as the Outreach Coordinator for the Ecology & Evolution GSA at Rutgers, and am currently an Ecology Teacher at an early education enrichment center in NJ.
+I have a sustained and sincere commitment to broadening participation in the sciences through education and outreach initiatives and have devoted significant time to these pursuits over the past 13 years.
+I have spent several years working in the Philadelphia Public School District supplementing science curriculum with hands-on activities, and running science summer camps for all age groups.
+I also served as the Outreach Coordinator for the Ecology & Evolution GSA at Rutgers, and as an Ecology Teacher at an early education enrichment center in NJ.

 B.S. in Biology, 2014